Wrangler491/AA3000-DSP/asm3210/Readme.txt

 *** EXPERIMENTAL - THERE WILL BE BUGS!!***

-This is an implementation of am assembler compiler for the DSP3210.
+This is an implementation of an assembler for the DSP3210.
 The host machine needs to be x86 running linux (I use cygwin64, so that definitely works but other linux-type OSes ought to work).